 What You Can Do

-Write to members of the Senate Judiciary Committee.
+Write to the House Criminal Justice Committee.

 Contact email@example.com if you want to do more.
 Victims are invited to submit written or oral testimony.